 ‘Cannabis’ refers to any product made from the leaves and flowers of the cannabis plant.
 It is also commonly known as marijuana, weed or pot.
-It can be smoked, used with a vaporizer, or added to food or drinks.
-Only dried and fresh cannabis, cannabis oils and seeds, and plants for personal cultivation will be legal for purchase.
-The sale of edible products will remain illegal in Canada until legislation allows otherwise.

 Retail Sale of Cannabis in Ladysmith

 The sale of recreational cannabis in the Town of Ladysmith is not allowed under our Zoning Bylaw.

 Many topics related to the legalization of cannabis are also beyond the powers the Town and municipalities across Canada. (see the chart below).

 What we can control is where non-medical cannabis can be sold within our boundaries.

 So, we want to hear from you about where cannabis should be sold in Ladysmith.

 In late April, Ladysmith residents received a survey in the mail asking how you feel about the retail sale of cannabis.
 Responses are due back before May 22, 2019 and will be compiled together in a report to Council.